Cymbospondylus: Classification

+Phylogeny

 The exact placement of Cymbospondylus within Ichthyosauria is poorly understood with its position varying between different studies, sometimes being recovered as more and sometimes as less derived than mixosaurids.
 However it is agreed upon that Cymbospondylus is a rather basal member of the clade.
 Early phylogenies placed Cymbospondylus within Shastasauridae.
 In the analysis of Bindellini et al. (2021), Cymbospondylus is placed at the very base of Ichthyosauria, outside the more derived members of Hueneosauria (including Mixosauridae and Shastasauridae).
 In the publication describing C. duelferi, Klein and colleagues recovered that all species from the Fossil Hill Member in Nevada form a clade with one another.
 The description of C. youngorum further supports this Nevadan clade, recovering C. youngorum as its most derived member while C. buchseri from Europe sits at the base of the genus.
 Much like in the analysis by Bindellini and colleagues, shastasaurids and mixosaurids were recovered as more derived ichthyosaurs.

 Like in many analyses prior, the type species was not included in the dataset due to its questionable and fragmentary nature.
 This causes Cymbospondylus to have a very convoluted taxonomy, with it being suggested that the type species should be neglected.
 The 2020 study reviewed the skull morphology of C. nichollsi and found the species to be valid, as the skull morphology accords with that of C. petrinus but is distinct enough to be separate, such as the upper temporal fenestra shape being oval in C. nichollsi but triangular in C. petrinus.
 In their phylogenetic analysis the authors did not recover a definite placement for C. buchseri, leading them to state that further study was needed to determine whether the Swiss species belonged to the genus.

-The cladogram below is from the 2021 study which named C. youngorum:
+The following cladogram shows the position of Cymbospondylus within the Ichthyosauria after Sander et al., (2021):